toadlyBroodle/spam-bot-3000/README.md

 - -s, --scrape       		scrape for tweets matching query
 - -f, --follow         		follow original tweeters in scrapeDump.txt
 - -p, --promote        	favorite tweets and reply to tweeters in scrapeDump.txt with random promo from promoTweets.txt

+## twitter workflows
+    1) continuous mode
+		- [-sp] scrape and promote to all tweets matching queries
+    2) overwatch mode
+		- [-s] scrape first
+		- manually edit scrapeDump.txt
+			- add '-' to beginning of line to ignore
+			- leave line unaltered to promote to
+		- [-p] then promote to remaining tweets in scrapeDump.txt

+## reddit initial setup
+- install praw python library dependency `pip install praw`
+- <a href="https://praw.readthedocs.io/en/v4.0.0/getting_started/configuration/prawini.html">update praw.ini</a> with <a href="http://pythonforengineers.com/build-a-reddit-bot-part-1/">your reddit app credentials</a>

 ## notes
 Future updates will include modules for promoting to reddit, facebook, instagram, etc.